 Marianna is checking email; Alice and Dima are playing ping-pong.
 The small fish in the aquarium are swimming and enjoying themselves.

 At first sight, it might seem a bit strange, let alone, vague and uninteresting, however, they shared their feelings with me just after the activity.
-They liked it very much.
+They took liking to it very much.
 They wanted to try it out again.
-They wanted to make a difference the following day and suggesting producing sentences without revealing the names of people in order to let their partners guess them.
+They wanted to make it different the following day and suggesting producing sentences without revealing the names of people in order to let their partners guess them.

-What I personally liked about the activity is that they left the classroom.
+What I personally found involving about the activity is that the students left the classroom.
 Yep, exactly, this point.
 They left classroom to know how it feels to work (to speak) outside the classroom.
 I always tell my students they their English is not limited by the size of the room.
 Leave it and feel it.

 That’s what I wanted to share today.

 Several weeks ago I was having a successful series of classes with Pre-Intermediate students.
 At that time they were studying how to talk about their job and current working issues; no doubt that was achieved by revising Present Simple and Present Continuous as well as learning new ways of using Present Continuous in terms of speaking not only about a moment of speaking but also about changing situations.

 The coursebook offered 3 texts about people presenting their jobs.
 It can be seen on a picture below: Present Simple and Continuous are used along with some necessary vocabulary to talk about their jobs.

 After the whole unit was finished it was high time to revise the material.
 As for vocabulary revision, I decided to ask stronger students from Intermediate group write their own short texts about their work using the proposed vocabulary and grammar.
 For having them as better visuals all necessary grammar and vocabulary was given in bold type.
 My story came along with theirs.
 The result you can see below.